Constitution & By-laws

 ARTICLE VII - FINANCES

 Section 2.
-Authorization by a majority of the Executive Committee will be required for all unusual expenditures exceeding $20.
+Authorization by a majority of the Executive Committee will be required for all out of the ordinary expenditures.

 ARTICLE VIII - AMENDMENTS